michael-wall/liferay-2fa/readme.txt

 The project consists of the following OSGi bundles:

-com.mw.totp-2fa.login.fragment
-- Contains a fragment to overide Login Portlet login.jsp
-- The fragment disables Senna for the login portlet (by adding data-senna-off="true" to the aui:form tag)
-- The fragment adds a new dynamic include with key="com.liferay.login.web#/login.jsp#loginFieldsPost" below the Password field

 com.mw.totp-2fa.login.auth
-- Contains the Dynamic Include component that adds the Authenticator Code field to the Login screen
+- Contains a Login portlet PortletFilter component that adds the Authenticator Code field to the Login screen and adds data-senna-off="true" to the Login form html tag
 - Contains an auth.pipeline.post Authenticator component that extracts the Authenticator Code from the Login form parameters and verifies it matches one generated based on the users secretKey and the current time

 com.mw.totp-2fa.service